Background

 Position of the Tax Administration

-The Administration evaluated the filed documentation and concluded that the attributes of recognition and good image granted by the hired trademark were not exclusive to it, given that the same profits could be gained from the management of another trademark.
-Likewise, it highlighted the fact that the taxpayer could develop and register its distinctive trademark and not incur greater expenses.
+Due to the audit procedure on the taxpayer, the SUNAT repaired the attributed expenses, considering that this taxpayer failed to support the profits from the use of the trademark nor a direct increase in its income.
+The Administration evaluated the filed documentation and concluded that the attributes of recognition and good image granted by the hired trademark were not exclusive to it, given that the same profits could be gained from managing another trademark.
+Likewise, it highlighted that the taxpayer could develop and register its distinctive trademark and not incur more expenses.

 Position of the Tax Court